Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 it can be easily enforced at installer level — by forcing provider plugins to be installed without dependencies.
 This way, we mitigate the risk of a new version of a compromised dependency being immediately deployed to end users.
+This should not be a major maintenance burden, given that expect most variant providers to be small and have few or no dependencies.

 Technically, attack surface could be further reduced by pinning variant providers to specific versions.
 However, this is unlikely to be a good idea,